Skip to Main Content

 Search tips -- Digital Georgetown

-When consulting Digital Georgetown, researchers interested in most materials held by Booth should search by creator, author, within the Digital and Special Collections page and search by creator, collection title, dates, and relevant keyword.
+When consulting Digital Georgetown, researchers interested in most materials held by Booth should search by creator, author, collection title, and relevant keyword within the Digital and Special Collections page.
 This page also lists the sub-communities within Special Collections.
 It is strongly advised that researchers search within specific sub-communities, such as Selections from Manuscript Collections, if they know which collections they would like to use.
 It is then possible to sort the results by creators, titles, and creation dates.

 Digitized printed texts, such as typeset documents, newspapers and other University publications, also enable researchers to search for phrases within the text.
 Open the document and press ctrl-f for the search bar.